• Therapy for Individuals, Couples & Families

 Starting Therapy for the First Time: What to Expect

-March 25, 2025/in Addiction Treatment, Adolescence, Anxiety, child therapy, Creativity, depression, Louisville Health and Healing News, Mental Health, Recovery, stress/by Louisville Health and Healing
+March 25, 2025/in Addiction Treatment, Adolescence, Anxiety, Child Therapy, Creativity, Depression, Louisville Health and Healing News, Mental Health, Recovery, Stress/by Louisville Health and Healing

 Taking the step to begin therapy for the first time can feel both empowering and intimidating.
 Whether you’re seeking support for anxiety, depression, trauma, or personal growth, therapy can be a valuable tool for self-discovery and healing.
 Here’s what you can expect when beginning your therapy journey.